 After watching a Youtube by the very respected Dave on a new command line shell called Warp, I gave its go.
 After describing a task to be done it built the commands needed for that task and executed them.
 In this case I asked it to "create a page of thumbnails images from a directory of pictures".
 As it progressed it provided explanations and checked before running any actual commands.
 The task was achieved by generating a command script incorporating the subtasks to be done.
 The script was left behind and can be adapted and deployed in other similar situations.

 Very impressive I can see we will have to explore this tool further.
+As with a lot of AI products Warp gets you sarted in the right direction and breaks the tyrany of the blank page.

 Available on Mac, Windows, Linux from Warp.dev